-The university will appoint each employee, whether full-time or part-time, solely with regard to the special fitness of the appointee subject to applicable statutes and subject also to the provisions of this policy and Chapter V, Section 2.2, TSUS Rules and Regulations of the Board of Regents.
+The university will appoint each employee, whether full-time or part-time, solely with regard to the special fitness of the appointee subject to applicable statutes, the provisions of this policy, and Chapter V, Section 2.2, TSUS Rules and Regulations of the Board of Regents.

 When the university allows a person to continue employment under the exception specified in Section 02.02 a., the Regents’ Rules require that the related board member shall not participate in the deliberation of, or vote on, any employment matter for that person, if the action applies only to that person and not to a bona fide employee class or category.

 Even though Government Code Ch.
 573 does not prohibit a person’s appointment, the president must approve in advance the employment of a person related within the second degree of affinity or the third degree of consanguinity to another employee if 1) such employment causes one relative to have a direct supervisory relationship over the other relative; or 2) such employment causes one relative to have authority over the salary or other terms of employment of the other.

 This policy does not prohibit the reappointment or continued employment of a person related to another within either of the prohibited degrees if hired by the university before this policy’s adoption.
 However, no university employee may approve, recommend, or otherwise act with regard to the appointment, promotion, or salary of any person related within either of the prohibited degrees.